aptech/docs/docs/CR-dummydn.rst

 ----------------
 .. function:: dummydn(x, v, p)

-    :param x:
-    :type x: Nx1 vector of data to be broken up into dummy variables
+    :param x: data to be broken up into dummy variables

-    :param v:  These categories should not
-        overlap.
+    :type x: Nx1 vector

-    :type v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used
+    :param v: (K-1)x1 vector specifying the :math:`K-1` breakpoints (these must be in ascending order) that determine the *K* categories to be used.
+These categories should not overlap.
+    :type v: matrix

-    :param p: ,K], specifying
-        which column should be dropped in the matrix of dummy variables.
+    :param p: positive integer in the range :math:`[1,K]`, specifying which column should be dropped in the matrix of dummy variables.
-    :type p: positive integer in the range [1
+    :type p: scalar

-    :returns: y (*Nx(K-1) matrix*) containing the K-1 dummy variables.
+    :returns: y (*Nx(K-1) matrix*) containing the :math:`K-1` dummy variables.

 Remarks
 -------

-This is just like the function dummy, except that the pth column of the matrix of dummies is dropped.
+This is just like the function :func:`dummy`, except that the pth column of the matrix of dummies is dropped.
 This ensures that the columns of the matrix of dummies do not sum to 1, and so these variables will not be collinear with a vector of ones.